Lucif3r1101/Stock-Market-Analysis/README.md

-# Volcano-Prediction
+# Stock Market
-Using Machine Learning to predict that volcano is active or dormant
+Using Machine Learning to predict that the behavior of Stock Market using Financial Dataset